Am I required to strap my water heater?

 I'm selling my home.
 Is there a form that I am required to give potential buyers?
 Where do I get this form?
 Am I required to provide a copy of the "Homeowner's Guide to Earthquake Safety?

-When you sell your house, state law requires you to disclose earthquake weaknesses such as those described in the booklet titled “The Homeowner’s Guide to Earthquake Safety”.
+When you sell your house, state law requires you to disclose earthquake weaknesses as those described in the publication “The Homeowner’s Guide to Earthquake Safety”.
 If your house was built before 1960, you must deliver a copy of this booklet to the buyer and fill out the disclosure form in it.
 Your real estate agent is required to supply you with a copy of this booklet.
 For more information see the Homeowner’s Guide to Earthquake Safety

 Can I purchase Commission publications with a credit card or purchase order?